pratyushsingha/facebookClone/README.md

 # Facebook Clone

-A frontend full responsive Microsoft Clone with tailwind css
+A frontend facebook Clone with tailwind css

 ## Demo